jonathanbossenger/block-theme-course/module-05/03-Applying-Font-Global-Block.md

 ## Applying Font Families to Elements

-To modify the base text font or other elements, you should click on the "Typography" button in the Styles sidebar panel.
+To modify the base text font or other elements, you should click on the **Typography** button in the Styles sidebar panel.
 You will see several options for modifying the typography, such as:

 - Text
 - Links
 - Headings
 - Buttons

-For this lesson, let's alter the "Text" option, which is the equivalent of applying styles to the root HTML element via CSS.
-After selecting this option, locate the "Font" setting, as shown in the following screenshot:
+For this lesson, let's alter the **Text** option, which is the equivalent of applying styles to the root HTML element via CSS.
+After selecting this option, locate the **Font** setting, as shown in the following screenshot:

 ![Styles panel open on the right of the WordPress site editor with the Font option for text selected as Open Sans.](/images/module-05/lesson-03/styles-text-typography.png)

-You should at least see a choice between "Default" and "Open Sans" (your registered font) available.
+You should at least see a choice between **Default** and **Open Sans** (your registered font) available.
 Saving this option will make this the default font family for the entire site, and it will only be overruled by a more specific value on other elements or blocks.

 ## Applying Font Families to Blocks

 To apply a font family to a specific block by default, the process is pretty similar.
 Return to the original Styles panel shown at the beginning of this lesson.
-You should see button labeled "Blocks."
+You should see button labeled **Blocks**.
 Click on this to open a new section, which should list all of the available blocks:

 ![WordPress site editor with the Styles interface open on the right, listing all of the site's blocks.](/images/module-05/lesson-03/styles-block-list.png)

 From this point, you can select any block that supports typography options, such as Paragraph, Heading, Site Title, and others, to change the block's default font family.

-For this lesson, locate the "Site Title" block, which will open a new sub-panel.
-Then, select the "Typography" option.
+For this lesson, locate the **Site Title** block, which will open a new sub-panel.
+Then, select the **Typography** option.
 From that point, the settings should look similar to those in the previous section of this lesson.
-Select "Open Sans" under the "Font" option, as shown in the following screenshot.
+Select **Open Sans** under the **Font** option, as shown in the following screenshot.

 ![Styles panel open on the right of the WordPress site editor with the Font option for the Site Title selected as Open Sans.](/images/module-05/lesson-03/styles-site-title-typography.png)